 Providing the proper communication channels to your employees is the key to building an efficient internal communication process.
 It keeps your employees engaged and aligned with your business objectives.
 Using an internal communication tool will help you connect with all the employees in your company effortlessly.

-Peer-to-peer communication refers to communication between individuals at the same level within the organization, often among colleagues or team members who work on similar tasks or roles.
+Peer-to-peer communication refers to the exchange of information between individuals at the same level within the organization, often among colleagues or team members who work on similar tasks or roles.
 This communication focuses on collaboration and information sharing among employees without involving a managerial chain.

 Peer-to-peer communication plays an important role in creating a collaborative work environment and maintaining the smooth functioning of daily operations within an organization.
 This type of communication encourages teamwork, improves problem-solving, and accelerates decision-making.